ThomasMeissnerDS/BlueCast/README.md

 pred_intervals = automl.pred_interval(df_val)
 ```

+The same is possible for `BlueCastRegression` instances.
+However
+`BlueCastRegression` offers the `predict_interval` function only.

 ### Plotting decision trees

 How to plot decision trees will depend on the exact implementation.
 As BlueCast